 Avoid getting a ticket with these easy steps.

-Winter Spare the Air Alerts will also be posted to the Spare the Air and Air District websites and social media pages.
+Spare the Air Alerts will also be posted to the Spare the Air and Air District websites and social media pages (Facebook, Twitter, and Instagram).
 Many local radio and TV news media also broadcast the alerts.

-Besides making wood burning illegal on Winter Spare the Air Days, there are other provisions in the Wood Burning Rule.
+Besides making wood burning illegal on Spare the Air Days issued for fine particle pollution, there are other provisions in the Wood Burning Rule.

 Wood-burning devices are prohibited in new buildings constructed in the Bay Area.
 Gas-fueled fireplaces and logs, gas inserts, and electrical fireplaces are permitted.

-In addition to prohibiting burning during Winter Spare the Air Alerts, the Wood Burning Rule places a year-round prohibition on excessive chimney smoke.
+The Wood Burning Rule places a year-round prohibition on excessive chimney smoke.
 Smoke is in violation when it obscures objects viewed through it by more than 20 percent.
-A violation can result in fines.
+A violation can result in a fine.

 Only burn clean, dry wood in short, hot fires, and look for the “seasoned” label that the Wood Burning Rule requires from suppliers.
 Seasoned wood has low moisture content and burns more cleanly.
-Before purchasing, installing, or operating a wood- or pellet-burning device, check that the device is EPA-certified.
+Before purchasing, installing, or operating a wood-burning device, check that the device is EPA-certified.

 The Wood Burning Rule does not completely ban fireplaces and wood stoves or completely prohibit wood burning in the Bay Area.
-It also does not require the replacement of existing fireplaces or woodstoves when a house is sold.
+It also does not require the replacement of existing fireplaces or wood stoves.